docto-rin/IgakuQA119/README.md

 ## Overview

 IgakuQA119 is a repository designed to evaluate the performance of Large Language Models (LLMs) using the 119th Japanese Medical Licensing Examination (JMLE).
 This project, inspired by the [nmle-rta](https://github.com/iKora128/nmle-rta/tree/main) repository, assesses LLMs' comprehension and application abilities within the context of Japan's latest medical licensing exam.
+The dataset used for evaluation was obtained through a clean process, with details on acquisition provided [here](#dataset-acquisition).
 It supports evaluation using both cloud-based APIs (like OpenAI, Anthropic, Gemini) and local LLMs via Ollama.

 ## Leaderboard